Chrissy Teigen Gets Touching Tattoo Dedicated To Her Late Son, Jack

 Jack would have been the couple’s third child.
 Teigen already had ink dedicated to her two children, Luna and Miles, as well as Legend, which is placed on her forearm.

 As reported by The Inquisitr, the couple lost the baby after Chrissy was hospitalized for a few days due to severe bleeding from the placenta.
-They shared the heavy news on Instagram, sharing a picture of Teigen crying while sitting on the edge of a hospital bed.
+They broke the heavy news on Instagram, sharing a picture of Teigen crying while sitting on the edge of a hospital bed.

 “We are shocked and in the kind of deep pain you only hear about, the kind of pain we’ve never felt before,” she wrote in the caption.